-Cape Byron is a brilliant location for whale watching and the walking track provides spine-tingling views of the surrounding coast and ocean.
-You can enjoy a bite to eat at the Cape Café, with panoramic views across the hinterland to Byron Bay.
+Experience the spine-tingling views of the surrounding coast as you explore Cape Byron walking track.
+Rest up and enjoy a bite to eat at the Cape Café, with panoramic views across the hinterland to Byron Bay.

 Spend the afternoon relaxing on the beach – try The Pass, Wategos or Tallows.
 If you’re feeling more adventurous, there’s great diving, snorkelling, surfing, hang gliding and kayaking – go on your own or with licensed tour operators.

 Cape Byron State Conservation Area is a great place to go whale watching during the annual whale migration which takes place from June to November.
 Find the perfect vantage point and plan your next coastal adventure on the Wild About Whales website.